astropy/astropy-api/wcs/wcs_api.md

 Usage
 =====

+Items marked *Convenience* would be lower priority, and not strictly required for a functional API.

 Initialization
 --------------

 The object-oriented interface (similar for ``plt.figure()`` and the true OO API) uses a ``WCSAxes`` class which takes the same argument as Axes, but with an additional argument for the WCS object.

     import matplotlib.pyplot as plt
     from astropy.wcs import WCS, WCSAxes